giftnuss/foodsharing/docs/about-devdocs.md

 ## Contributing to the devdocs

 Anyone can contribute to the devdocs.
-The git project folder is called `docs`.
+The git project directory is called `docs`.

 The devdocs are based on the following principles: